What to do during Christmas Holidays in Porto?

 A cake that is made in the shape of a crown, filled and decorated with dry and crystallized fruits.
 Traditionally we eat it on Christmas and also on King’s Day, the 6th of January.
 Older traditions dictate that the chef hides inside the cake a broad bean.
 The lucky one who ends up with the slice containing the broad bean is the one who should provide the next cake.
 So eat your slice carefully!

-9. Come join us on a Food Tour
+9. Come join us on a Food & Wine Tour

 Last but not least, a perfect start of your Christmas holidays is joining one of our Food Tours.
 Lead by a passionate local guide you will discover what locals eat, visit off the beaten path eateries, try our traditional food, and that is not all!
-You will also learn about history, culture and architecture of Porto.
+You will also learn about history, culture and architecture of our beloved Porto.
 After the tour our guide will also be happy to help with other recommendations for you to enjoy the Christmas holidays.
-We also wrapped a surprise for you and your loved ones.
-When booking the food tour with us for month of November and December, use “FelizNatal18” at the checkout and you`ll get a 10% discount.
 Are you in?

 Merry Christmas & Enjoy the Holiday season!